MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/upgrade-latest-platform-update.md

 [!include [banner](../includes/banner.md)]

-This topic explains how to apply the latest platform release to your Finance and Operations environment.
+This article explains how to apply the latest platform release to your Finance and Operations environment.

 ## Overview